 3. Do Not Use Your Phone

-Do not use your phone in the car.
-Fines and demerit points aside, using your phone in the car is the biggest distraction for any driver.
-Whether it be texting, talking on the phone, playing a song, or finding directions, a phone screen can take away a valuable second from your eyes on the road.
-That second could make a world of difference in preventing a mistake and eventual accident.
-Stay safe while driving by only stopping to look at your phone when the car is parked.
+Do not use your phone in the vehicle.
+Fines and demerit points aside, using your phone inside the vehicle is the biggest distraction for any driver, especially if you are a commercial driver transporting cargo over large distances.
+Whether it be texting, talking on the phone, or finding directions, a phone screen can take away a valuable second from your eyes on the road.
+That one second can be the difference between preventing a mistake or landing you in trouble in the event of an accident, as many companies install dashcams (find more info here) to have full visibility of their fleets.
+Stay safe while driving by only stopping to look at your phone when the vehicle is parked.

 4. Pay Attention To Small Cues